About Us

 Project Status

-The High Desert Corridor JPA FY23-24 budget is fully funded to continue the study of a new intercity high-speed rail corridor, which received California Environmental Quality Act (CEQA) clearance in June 2016.
-The HDC JPA is working on the National Environmental Policy Act (NEPA) process with the Federal Railroad Administration.
+The High Desert Corridor JPA FY25-26 budget is fully funded to continue the project development of the High Desert Corridor Intercity High-Speed Rail Project.
+The project received California Environmental Quality Act (CEQA) clearance in June 2016.
+The HDC JPA is working on the National Environmental Policy Act (NEPA) process with the California High-Speed Rail Authority, who has been delegated as the NEPA lead agency by the Federal Railroad Administration.

-The High Desert Corridor High Speed Rail Project objective is to proceed with NEPA environmental clearance and CEQA addendum with a goal to receive the Record of Decision (ROD/NOD), Notice of Determination approvals.
+The High Desert Corridor Intercity High-Speed Rail Project objective is to proceed with NEPA environmental clearance with a goal to receive the Record of Decision (ROD) approvals in late 2026/early 2027.
 This will advance environmental clearance for the high-speed rail project to advance the project design, engineering, and other project development activities.

 Concurrently, HDC JPA and LA Metro are finalizing the HDC Intercity Rail Service Development Plan & Funding Plan, a key component to receive federal and state funds.
-The Plan is funded with $5.0 million of HDC Measure M funds, $1.375 million in CalSTA 2018 Transit Intercity Rail Capital Plan State grant funds under the Network Integration category, and $625K from Brightline West ($250K in cash and $375K of in-kind contributions).
+The Plan is funded with $5.0 million of HDC Measure M funds, $1.375 million in CalSTA 2018 Transit Intercity Rail Capital Plan State grant funds under the Network Integration category, $2.9 million of FRA Corridor ID Program funds, and $625K from Brightline West ($250K in cash and $375K of in-kind contributions).

 • Local – Measure M funds committed by Metro are divided into two allocations per the Measure M Expenditure Plan: